Leslie Ablett

-Leslie Ablett (6 March 1904, Birkenhead, England – 22 April 1952, Liverpool, England) was a British water polo player who competed in the 1928 Summer Olympics and in the 1936 Summer Olympics.
+Leslie Ablett (6 March 1904 – 22 April 1952) was a British water polo player who competed in the 1928 Summer Olympics and in the 1936 Summer Olympics.

 In the 1928 tournament he played three matches as goalkeeper for the British team.

 Eight years later he was part of the British team which finished eighth in the 1936 tournament.
 He played three matches as goalkeeper.